 But we were also really looking at family dramas almost more than we were looking at horror films.
 As far as films that I showed the crew are concerned, we watched The Ice Storm and Mike Leigh is somebody that I was talking about a lot especially with my DP.
 Bergman came up a lot, I think, Cries And Whispers and Autumn Sonata are a couple of films that felt relevant.

 Do you think you’ll stay in the horror genre or do you want to try something different for the next film?

 I don’t consider myself a horror filmmaker whatever that means, I do have one more horror film that I’m planning to make soon [Aster’s untitled A24 horror was announced after this interview] but beyond that I really just love genre and I would love the opportunity to play in every genre.
 I guess there’s something that excites me about playing with the familiar and playing with cliché, because when it’s already become a cliché it’s something that’s kind of close to everybody and there’s something very exciting to me about fiddling with that.

 There’s something that a teacher at AFI once said, that filmmaking should essentially be mischief making.
 That always rang really true for me and that’s something that I hope I’m bringing to every film I make, is that sense of mischief.

-Hereditary is in cinemas 15 June.
+Hereditary is out now.
 Read our review here.